 Land of my nostalgic reminiscences and pride

-Berthed Cullivan ready to return to Ullapool
+Berthed Sullivan ready to return to Ullapool

 Right lies Stornoway Castle standing guard over the island